 2019: We sign the Generation T pledge to support future students and recent graduates of the skilled trades.

-Trees and green urban spaces have the power to improve the quality of our planet and our inspanidual well-being.
+Trees and green urban spaces have the power to improve the quality of our planet and our individual well-being.
 They clean air, prevent erosion, save water, reduce stress and much more.
 Tree planting plays an important role in our commitment to the environment.
 We’ve planted millions of trees around the world, empowering thousands of smallholder farmers in the process.
-Since 2001, we’ve planted over 10.2 million trees worldwide.
-We aim to plant 50 million more trees by 2025 because a greener future is a better future.
+Since 2001, we’ve planted over 18 million trees worldwide in support of our vision for a greener future.

 Our commitment to the environment over the years:

 1993: We adopt the environmental ethics platform called Ceres.
 Ceres tackles the world’s biggest sustainability challenges, including climate change, water scarcity and pollution, and inequitable workplaces.

 1997: We hold our first company-wide Earth Day employee volunteer event and haven’t missed a year since.

 2001: Horqin Desert reforestation efforts begin.
 We partner with Japanese NGO Green Network to plant trees in China’s Horqin Desert to quell sandstorms and improve air quality for the entire region.